jxx-project/JXXON/README.md

 ### Thorough testing

-Not strictly a design goal, but best practice.
+Best practice rather than strictly a design goal.
 A templatized test suite helps boosting code and branch coverage to amazing levels.

 ## Example